We are into Part 2 of our journey on how to be a Proverbs 31 woman in a Victoria Secret World. You can read Part 1 HERE.

 I know that if I am going to get anywhere in life, I have to work.
 End of story.

 It is hard.
 It isn’t easy.
 I get tired.
-I get so tired both mind, body, and spirit.
+I get so tired in mind, body, and spirit.
 But you now what?
 I keep before me our Proverbs 31 sister.
 I want to laugh at the future with no fear.
 I don’t want to worry about the winter and snow because my house is warm, and my son has clothes.
 I want to hold my head high with dignity at a day’s work done and completed.

 Don’t buy into the American Idol Syndrome.
 For the very vast majority of us, we will need to work and work hard if we are ever going to become successful.